simdsoft/wsls/README.md

 # So easy to install this patch:
-1: set env var ANDROID_NDK_ROOT to your ndk-bundle directory
+1: set env var ANDROID_NDK to your ndk-bundle directory
 2: right click dists/install.bat, run as administrator.